 One type of microphone we rarely mention is the parabolic mic.
 It’s a highly specialized device that is often used in sports broadcasts, but it has other uses too.
 This is a large dish with a mic placed at the focal point – much like the feedhorn on a satellite dish.
 By placing the mic in this location, it picks up the sound focused on it by reflections from the dish.
 While a shotgun mic can be very directional, a parabolic mic is more like a laser.

 Using a parabolic mic, you can pick up voices, animal noises and other sounds from great distances.
 Instead of several feet, now you’re looking at audio gathering from several yards – or even 160 yards away – the length of a football field.
 The extreme pickup distance comes at a cost though.
 Typical parabolic mics lack low frequencies and clarity can be hard to achieve without careful aiming.

 You won’t do serious dialog pickup or voice-overs with a parabolic mic, but it’s great for grabbing a football huddle, nature sounds, surveillance or maybe even reality TV audio.

-Knowing what different types of mics are used for is helpful when recording audio for video.
+Knowing what microphone types are available and what they are used for is helpful when recording audio for video.
 There’s no point in building your entire shoot around equipment that can’t do what you need.
 If you’re in the market to buy a new mic, this information could help you make a more informed decision.
-If you’re new to a certain type of mic, test things first when you have a few minutes.
+If you’re new to a certain type of microphone, test things first when you have a few minutes.
 Also pay attention to how these mics are used in the media.
 It will help you get a feel for the mic and will make you look more confident and professional when clients are watching.